 3. Set the space up for entertaining

 Why not assemble your own personal bar in your balcony?
 It’s a great place to hang out at night.
 You can use the bar as an extension of your indoor space when there are parties.
-Simply bring in a high bar table and a couple of matching chairs.
 Go for a set that will not take up too much space.
 Also, make sure you prioritize durability.
 Remember: these pieces will remain outdoors and will be exposed to the elements.
 It’s best to choose furniture made of hardwoods like redwood, cedar, and teak.
 Avoid softwoods like pine.
 They’re prone to rotting, unlike hardwoods which could last for decades.
 A weather-resistant synthetic wicker is also a good option for balcony furniture.
 You may want to be ready for water-repellent covers for when the weather gets a little too harsh.

 Bring in a table that will let you have a romantic dinner for two or a small Sunday brunch with your friends.
 You can also add a console table so you can have a buffet station for serving food.
 This will let you avoid going back and forth to the kitchen for the stuff you need.